haxkrp/profile/README.md

 - 🌱 I’m currently learning DevOps, Web & Cloud Technologies
 - 🔭 I’m currently working on Cloud Native projects
 - 👯 I’m looking to collaborate on Debian & Openstack projects
-- 💬 Ask me about #softwaredevelopment, #webdevelopment & #clouddevelopment
+- 💬 Ask me about #softwaredevelopment, #webdevelopment & #cloudcomputing
 - 📫 How to reach me: Reach me through any of the links on my website.